 Carnley Harbour, Auckland Island

-To be one of the few people who land on these islands each year is a privilege and a responsibility.
+To be one of the few people who land on any of these islands each year is a fantastic opportunity, a privilege and a responsibility.

-Entry to the islands requires a permit which is obtained through a consultation process.
+Entry to the islands requires an entry permit which is obtained through a consultation process with the Department of Conservation.
 Permit applications are available from the Murihiku District Office.

 - Plants, animals, historic or natural features should not be disturbed or removed.